 Tulum town is the recommended area to stay for travelers on a budget, long-term stay visitors, or partiers who prioritize proximity to bars and nightlife.
 If you are on vacation and can afford it, however, the beach zone offers the most memorable Tulum experience.
 You’re going to Tulum for its stunning beaches after all!

 Pros of staying on the Beach:

-- ⛱️ Many beach hotels have private beach access.
+- ⛱️ Many beach hotels in Tulum offer private beach access.

 - 🚕 You avoid the nightly post-sunset traffic jams of people fighting for taxis going to and from the beach.

 - 🌊 Hear the sounds of the waves at night.

 Now, while the beach and town tend to be pretty similar within themselves, there are some differences within each area, so in the next sections we’ll break down where to stay in Tulum beach and where to stay in Tulum town.

 Decided where to stay, yet?
 If no, read on.
 If yes, don’t miss our other helpful guides:

 - Tulum Mayan Ruins Guide